-'Two fundamental moral principles guide our work in managing assets: the principle of human dignity and
+'Two fundamental moral principles guide our work in managing assets: the principle of human dignity and the concept of stewardship.'

 – Church of Sweden

 FaithInvest empowers faith groups to invest in line with their beliefs and values.
 Our aim is to support the rapidly developing movement of faiths actively using their investments to create a better world – for people and planet.